MeshCore San Diego — Communication Without Internet

 San Diego's Answer to Communication Failures

-San Diego sits at the intersection of wildfire corridors, earthquake fault lines, and the busiest international border crossing in the Western Hemisphere.
+San Diego is California's second-largest city, home to approximately 1.4 million residents in the city proper and 3.3 million across the greater county — spread across 372 square miles of canyons, mesas, coastline, and backcountry that stretches 70 miles from the Pacific to the Anza-Borrego Desert.
+The city sits at the intersection of wildfire corridors, earthquake fault lines, and the busiest international border crossing in the Western Hemisphere.
 The 2003 Cedar Fire killed 15 people and destroyed over 2,200 homes.
-Four years later, the Witch Creek Fire became the largest evacuation in California history — more than 500,000 residents fled with cell networks completely overloaded.
+Four years later, the October 2007 Witch Creek and Harris fires — burning simultaneously from opposite ends of the county — forced more than 500,000 San Diegans to evacuate in the largest evacuation in California history at the time, with cell networks completely overloaded for days.
 The Rose Canyon Fault runs directly beneath the city, and seismologists confirm a major earthquake is not a question of if, but when.

 That's why community members are building a MeshCore mesh network — an independent communication layer that doesn't depend on cell towers, internet, or the power grid.
 Each small radio device communicates directly with nearby devices using LoRa signals.
 Messages hop from device to device across the city.
 The more San Diegans who join, the stronger this community safety net becomes — for emergencies and for everyday off-grid communication.